Daniel-Wong94/meetup_Project/README.md

 ## Description

-A clone of a popular social media platform, Meetup.
+A clone of a popular social media platform, [MeetUp](meetup.com).
 Users on Meetup may host live/virtual events, organize groups, and meet like-minded peers based on interests, hobbies, professions, and more.

 ## Table of Contents: